 Wildlife Rescue Team!

-Wildlife Volunteer who come to NATUWA join our Rescue Wildlife Team in an effort to help them carry out a daily routine of the Rescue Center.
-This includes, feeding the monkeys, jaguars, tapirs, macaws and many more.
-They perform maintenance work on enclosures and environmental enrichment initiatives for the animals.
-The tasks focus on providing welfare to the animals and allowing the volunteers to learn to manage wild animals correctly.
+The Wildlife Volunteer who comes to NATUWA, joins our Wildlife Rescue Team to help carry out a daily Rescue Center routine.
+This includes feeding the monkeys, jaguars, tapirs, macaws and many more.
+Participate in the process of animal rehabilitation and rescue.
+In addition, they perform maintenance work in enclosures and environmental enrichment initiatives for animals.
+The tasks are focused on providing welfare to the animals and allow volunteers to learn how to handle wild animals correctly.

 The sanctuary is continuously working to improve the lives of the jaguars, tapirs, sloths, macaws and many more animals.
 Volunteers will participate in activities such as: